 The risk of the signaling information becoming stale is high

-It is currently hard to indicate the presence/absence and parameters associated to pre-/post-decoding (encryption, SEI messages, HDCR info).
-Proposal exists to refine existing parameters or to define additional ones.
+It is currently hard to indicate the presence/absence of and the parameters associated with pre/post-decoding (encryption, SEI messages, HDR info).
+Proposals exist to refine existing parameters or to define additional ones.
 This raises the question of the complexity of such signaling, involving many parameters.

 Use of the "profiles" parameter

-A practice used to reduce the complexity of the signaling information is to define application profiles, i.e. restricting the possible variations at different layers of an application (pre-decoding, decoding, post-decoding and rendering) and to only signal the application profile required to process a given content via the "profiles" attribute.
+A practice used to reduce the complexity of the signaling information is to define application profiles, i.e., restricting the possible variations at different layers of an application (pre-decoding, decoding, post-decoding and rendering) and to only signal the application profile required to process a given content via the "profiles" attribute.
 This approach is followed by MPEG Application Formats such as CMAF.

 Use of ISOBMFF Initialization Segments

 Another practice is to transmit the entire initialization segment instead of redundant information.
-It has the advantages of being complete, accurate, future-proof, but the drawback of not being human readable and possibly requires transmitting more information than the other approaches.
+It has the advantages of being complete, accurate, future-proof, but the drawback of not being human readable, and it possibly requires transmitting more information than the other approaches above.
 This can be illustrated by the use of Base64 encoded Initialization Segments with "data:" URLs in DASH manifest.

+Some details have been provided in m41760.

 Conclusion